 My personal experience took place after only one week of riding my new Sportster.
-I had just re-entered the world of Harleys (well, one week ago) and had about 10 hours and 300 miles of re-entry riding experience.
-I rode home from work, about a twenty mile ride, in the evening, and pulled into our apartment parking space.
+I had just re-entered the world of Harleys (well, one week ago) and had about 10 hours and three hundred miles of re-entry riding experience.
+I rode home from work, about a twenty-mile ride, in the evening, and pulled into our apartment parking space.

-I was totally jazzed about the ride home and about the fact that I was actually riding to work everyday.
+I was totally jazzed about the ride home and about the fact that I was riding to work every day.
 I was immersed in the cool factor.
 I knew that everyone was watching me out their apartment windows.
 Watching a tough guy, with all the leathers, a black full-face helmet (I didn’t know how un-cool that helmet was at the time).

 I left the motor running as I was enjoying the engine heat after a pretty chilly ride.
 OK, I just wanted to keep hearing it, I couldn’t turn it off.
 I removed my gloves, one at a time, slowly putting them on the handlebar riser.

-Raised the face shield (I was just too cool), released the chin strap and pulled off my helmet.
-I could just imaging a slow-mo camera shot of me taking the helmet off and hanging it on the handlebars, maybe a little George Thorogood music in the background.
+Raised the face shield (I was just too cool), released the chin strap, and pulled off my helmet.
+I could just imagine a slow-mo. camera shot of me taking the helmet off and hanging it on the handlebars, maybe a little George Thorogood music in the background.

 I killed the engine, lights off, and continued to sit there, taking in the overwhelming silence.
-The end of the ride, all is well, life is good!
+At the end of the ride, all is well, life is good!